King Charles' birthday plans revealed as he steps out in South Wales

 King Charles holding an umbrella whilst wearing a camel coat

-The king has already been seen out and about (Credit: Victoria Jones/Shutterstock)
+The king was seen out and about (Credit: Victoria Jones/Shutterstock)

-According to reports, the king’s birthday will be celebrated at a reception held at Cyfarthfa Castle.
+According to reports, the king’s birthday was celebrated with a reception held at Cyfarthfa Castle.

-Guests including Gavin and Stacey star Ruth Jones, fashion designer Julien Macdonald and representatives from the Laura Ashley Foundation are said to be invited.
+Guests including Gavin and Stacey star Ruth Jones, fashion designer Julien Macdonald and representatives from the Laura Ashley Foundation were invited.

-Representatives from the the king and queen’s patronages are also said to be on the guest list.
+Meanwhile, representatives from the the king and queen’s patronages were said to be on the guest list.

-This reportedly includes representatives from The King’s Trust, as well as the Royal Osteoporosis Society.
+This reportedly included representatives from The King’s Trust, as well as the Royal Osteoporosis Society.

-Local businesses will also be at the community reception, according to reports by BBC and ITV.
+Local businesses also attended the community reception, according to reports by BBC and ITV.

-Andrew Lewis, head teacher at Gwaunfarren Primary School in South Wales, said his pupils were “super excited” to observe the king’s visit, as per BBC.
+Andrew Lewis, head teacher at Gwaunfarren Primary School in South Wales, said his pupils were “super excited” to observe the king’s visit on Friday, as per BBC.

 “We broke the news at the start of the week.
 It’s a once in a lifetime experience for our children,” he gushed.